15 Smart Home Devices That Are Worth Every Penny

 What’s Fido doing all day while you’re away?
 You’ll know for sure with the Furbo Dog Camera.
 Live streaming video lets you watch your pet’s every move on your phone and receive alerts when there’s barking.
 The Furbo will even dispense treats and allow you to say “Good dog!” through a two-way audio speaker.
 Our editors and our pups consider the Furbo one of this year’s best smart home devices.
 These are the 14 best puzzle toys for dogs.

 The Samsung Family Hub refrigerator does way more than keep your food cold.
 It allows you to create shopping lists, order groceries, plus share schedules and send messages to family members, all from the large touchscreen on the fridge door.
 At the grocery store and not sure if you need milk?
 See what’s inside your fridge right from your phone.
 You can also stream music and sync with your Samsung TV to keep watching a show while you fix a snack.
 “This is a little bit more of an investment, but for busy families, it can make a huge difference,” says Montgomery.
-Find out how smart smart refrigerators are and if they’re really worth it.

 The first popular robot vacuum is still the best.
 And the latest model, the Roomba e5, has overcome the drawbacks of previous versions: Its multi-surface rubber brushes are less prone to getting clogged with hair, and the super-powerful suction and high-efficiency filter trap dirt and allergens like never before.
 And of course, you can control the Roomba from an app on your phone when you’re out.
 Discover more robots that will clean your home.